 From the Himalayan peaks to the shores of Costa Rica, UW Environmental Studies students cross borders and immerse themselves in different cultures to enrich their education.
 Students link their classroom-based learning with their studies abroad while they experience learning, observation and class discussion.

-Coursework for many study abroad programs through the UW and other institutions may count towards degree requirements with prior approval.
-For additional information, visit the Study Abroad Programs Office and the UW Global Opportunities Office.
+Coursework for many study abroad programs through the UW and other organizations might count towards degree requirements with prior approval.
+For additional information contact the program adviser or visit the Study Abroad Programs Office and the UW Global Opportunities Office.

 Experiential Learning Opportunities